aramis-lab/clinicadl/docs/Train/Image.md

 the validation sets and their corresponding reconstructions are written in `autoencoder_reconstruction`.
 Inputs are reconstructed based on the model that obtained the best validation loss.

-!!! note
+??? note "Model selection"
     The selection of a best model is only performed at the end of an epoch (a model cannot be selected based on internal evaluations in an epoch).

 The complete output file system is the following (the folder `autoencoder_reconstruction` is created only if the flag `--visualization` was given):